Fortunately, everyone in our family LOVES cheesecake–especially white chocolate cheesecake.

-I am very fortunate that the newest member of our family, Christopher Weaver, LOVES cheesecake.
-Because I love to create endless variations, and can’t abide all those calories hanging out in the fridge taunting me.
+Because I love creating endless variations, and can’t abide all those calories hanging out in the fridge taunting me.

-So my plan is to make Chris a NEW cheesecake every time he visits.
-So far, he has had my Peanut Butter Cheesecake (not yet posted), Blueberry, Lime & Rose Petal Cheesecake, Pumpkin Spice & White Chocolate Cheesecake, and Luscious White Chocolate & Raspberry Rose Petal Cheesecake.
-So this will be his fifth, and I hope he agrees it’s perfect for the Thanksgiving dessert table.
+I create a NEW cheesecake whenever the mood strikes.
+So far, there’s Peanut Butter Cheesecake (not yet posted), Blueberry, Lime & Rose Petal Cheesecake, Pumpkin Spice & White Chocolate Cheesecake, and Luscious White Chocolate & Raspberry Rose Petal Cheesecake.

 I’m sticking with white chocolate for this round, because the holiday season is just around the corner and white chocolate is one of the most festive, luscious ingredients in the kitchen.

 Plus, white chocolate and cranberries have an affinity for one another.
 In addition, something magical happens when cranberries and raisins comingle and make merry.
 It’s as if a third flavor is born, which guests can’t quite identify but rave over nonetheless.

 Marbled Spiced Cranberry & White Chocolate Cheesecake

 Cranberries, currants, warm spices, and white chocolate are an unexpected and completely harmonious flavor pairing.
 Add cream cheese, and well, I think you know where this is going.
 Make this dreamy cheesecake the day before you need it to ensure it sets up fully in the fridge.